 It was between the 2nd and 9th century BCE that these geographical boundaries came under the rule of many dynasties like Satvahanas, Abhira, Kalachuris, Rashtrakutas, etc. And very later in the 15th century, this place was even ruled by the independent Sultanate of Gujarat.
 Under the prominent rule of the Gujarat Sultanate, Mumbai saw a great rise in the overall number of mosques, the major construction being of the Haji Ali Mosque sometime in 1430.

-1. Elephanta Caves.
 It is a UNESCO World Heritage Site and is a popular tourist attraction in the city.
 The caves are intriguing and quite mystical in their own way.
-These group of caves have been dedicated to Lord Shiva and are a must-visit for anyone looking for some historic adventure activities.
+This group of caves have been dedicated to Lord Shiva and is a must-visit for anyone looking for some historic adventure activities.

-2. Marine Drive.
 Marine Drive is one of the most beautiful arc-shaped boulevards along the South Mumbai coastline.
-This is a place that offers people with some really spectacular views of the unending horizon and is also known as Queen’s Necklace.
+This is a place that offers people some really spectacular views of the unending horizon and is also known as Queen’s Necklace.
 It stretches to around 3.6 km in length.

-3. Gateway of India.
-One of the most popular hotspots in Mumbai facing the Arabian Sea.
+Gateway of India is one of the most popular hotspots in Mumbai facing the Arabian Sea.
 It is an arch-monument that was built sometime earlier in the twentieth century.
-What is really intriguing about this place is the fact that it was essentially erected in the honour of British Monarch King George V.
+What is really intriguing about this place is the fact that it was essentially erected in the honor of British Monarch King George V. Gateway of India is one of the best places to visit in Mumbai.

-5. Juhu Beach.
-It is the longest beach in Mumbai and apparently one that is most crowded because it lies in one of the poshest localities of the city.
+Juhu Beach is the longest beach in Mumbai and apparently one that is most crowded because it lies in one of the poshest localities of the city.
 If you visit Mumbai, then it is highly recommended to explore this interesting place.

 Mumbai, also known as the city of dreams has an amazing charm about itself.
 And it is to experience this vibe that, millions visit this city annually.
 It is situated at an approximate distance of 1,415, 2,070, and 996 km from Delhi, Kolkata, and Bengaluru.
 Here is how you can travel to Mumbai following the below-mentioned routes.

-By Train.
 There is no denying the fact that railways are the lifeblood of the city.
-Literally millions of people travel using Mumbai’s rail network.
+Literally, millions of people travel using Mumbai’s rail network.
 The use of railways is so integral in people’s lives that they cannot go for even a single day without this service.
-Mumbai Central Rajdhani Express, Gitanjali Express, Mumbai LTT Express are some really good options to consider for travelling via trains.
+Mumbai Central Rajdhani Express, Gitanjali Express, Mumbai LTT Express are some really good options to consider for traveling via trains.
 Bombay Central Station, Chhatrapati Shivaji Terminus, Dadar, Kurla are some of the main stations in Mumbai.
-After you deboard the train at one of these stations, you can easily get an auto-rickshaw, cab or even a bus service to reach your destination.
+After you deboard the train at one of these stations, you can easily get an auto-rickshaw, cab, or even a bus service to reach your destination.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here